Special Needs Camps

-Pine Ridge is a nonprofit inter-denominational Christian Camp with over 70 years of experience serving children, youth and special needs campers.
+Pine Ridge is an inter-denominational Christian Camp with 77 years of experience serving children, youth and special needs campers.
 Pine Ridge offers a variety of overnight and day camp programs through the summer weeks as well as year-round private group rentals.
 Activities are crafted and prepared to offer every age group a variety of appropriate options.
-Activities at camp include go-carts, laser tag, airsoft, paintball, rock climbing, swimming, horsemanship, petting farm, water sports, arts & crafts, water slide, basketball, soccer, target sports, playground, Bible teaching, worship, camp fires, music camp and so much more.
+Activities at camp include a zip line, laser tag, airsoft, archery tag, paintball, rock climbing, swimming, horsemanship, petting farm, water sports, arts & crafts, basketball, soccer, target sports, playground, Bible teaching, worship, camp fires, music camp and so much more.

 To share and model the message of Jesus in a safe, innovative, and relational setting.

 Overnight Camp: Grades 1st-12th (entering in the fall)

 Pine Ridge offers age specific programs for all grades.
 Mini-camps are offered for young children and several camp weeks for teens offer unique activity options and challenging off-site trips.

 Day Camps: Grades 1st-4th

 Day Camps give children an opportunity to be introduced to camp and explore our beginner programs.
 Lunch is provided by Pine Ridge for all Day Camp options.

-Pine Ridge offers two camp sessions each summer for youth and adults with special needs.
-These campers enjoy specifically designed activities to allow them to enjoy everything we offer.
+Pine Ridge offers two camp sessions each summer for youth and adults with developmental disabilities.
+These campers enjoy activities designed intentionally to allow them to have a great summer camp experience.
 Each camper needs to be interviewed by Pine Ridge for acceptance into the program.